New recipes and updates

 METHOD

 1. Mix the flour with sugar, salt and yeast.
-Heat up the milk with vanilla and the butter until it melts, then add the water, put aside to cool slightly, then add to the dry ingredients with the glycerine.
+Heat up the milk with vanilla and the butter until it melts, then add the water.
+Set aside to cool slightly, then add to the dry ingredients with the eggs.

-3. In the meantime warm up the jam slightly – it will spread easier – and halve the glace cherries.
-Melt a little extra butter for brushing.
+3. In the meantime warm up the jam slightly so it spreads easier, and halve the glace cherries.
+Melt extra butter for brushing.

-4. Turn the risen dough out onto a floured surface and divide it in three parts.
-Working with one part after another, roll or stretch it out to a rectangle 30 x 10cm.
-Spread the jam all over the surface quite generously, sprinkle with glace and dried cherries and roll up like a long sausage.
+4. Turn the risen dough out onto a lightly floured surface and divide in three parts.
+Working with one piece at a time, roll it out to a long thin rectangle about 30 x 10cm.
+Spread the jam all over the surface quite generously, sprinkle with a third of the glace and dried cherries and roll up tightly like a long sausage.

 5. Seal the seam well, then cut in three.
-Brush one side of each shorter roll with butter and roll again into a tight spiral, with the seam inside.
+Brush the outside of each roll with melted butter and curl into a tight spiral, with the seam inside.
 Seal the edge and brush the outside with butter.
-Place in a tray 20 x 20cm lined with parchment.
+Place in a baking tin 20 x 20cm lined with parchment.

-6. Continue with the rest of the dough so that you have nine buns spaced three in a row in the tray.
-Brush the tops with beaten egg or the rest of the butter and leave covered in a warm place for half an hour.
+6. Continue with the rest of the dough so that you have nine buns spaced three in a row in the tin.
+Leave covered in a warm place for half an hour.

 NEW recipe finder